KwaZulu-Natal Children's Hospital: Non-profit public-private partnership

-Beneficiaries of the project
+Beneficiaries

-KwaZulu-Natal, South Africa is the epicenter of the HIV epidemic globally, with the highest infection rate of any region in the world.
+KwaZulu-Natal, South Africa is the epicentre of the HIV epidemic globally, with the highest infection rate of any region in the world.
 The management of children infected and exposed to HIV requires chronic care at a vastly improved quality and coverage than what is currently available.
 HIV is the handmaiden of TB and large numbers of TB patients are being added to the disease burden in KwaZulu-Natal.
 Moreover, much of the population is on “Social Protection” and subject to chronic health problems that are typical to those living in poverty.
 This has resulted in a dramatic increase in the demand for chronic care for children due to the prevalent HIV/AIDs, poverty, malnutrition and TB.

 The beneficiaries of the KZN Children's Hospital potentially include approximately 3 million children and adolescents aged 18 years or younger that reside in the province of KwaZulu-Natal, South Africa.
 This represents 22% of all children in South Africa.

 Art & cultural aspects

-Four of the seven buildings on site are over 60 years old and are designated ‘heritage buildings’.
-The buildings include several decorative features such as wall paintings, stained glass works, statues and mosaic tiled floor sections and ceramics by the award-winning South African artist, Mary Stainbank and fellow artist, Wilgeford Vann-Hall who was responsible for the design of several stained glass panels depicting nursery rhymes.
+Four of the seven buildings on site are over 60 years old and are designated ‘heritage buildings.
+The buildings include several decorative features such as wall paintings, stained-glass works, statues and mosaic tiled floor sections and ceramics by the South African artist, Mary Stainbank and fellow artist, Wilgeford Vann-Hall who was responsible for the design of several stained-glass panels depicting nursery rhymes.

 Financial summary

-The total current estimated cost of restoration and refurbishment of the entire KwaZulu-Natal Children's Hospital complex is approximately US$40 million.
-Approximately USD10 million has been raised to date.
-The first refurbished building at the hospital was completed in 2013 and has provided services to >2000 children and adolescents to date.
+The total current estimated cost of restoration and refurbishment of the entire KZN Children's Hospital complex is approximately US$40 million.
+Approximately $10 million has been raised to date.
+The first refurbished building at the hospital was completed in 2013 and has provided services to more than 2,000 children and adolescents to date.
 A further $30 million is required for completion of all phases of the project.